mikke89/RmlUi/readme.md

 This fork contains some additional features over the [original libRocket branch](https://github.com/libRocket/libRocket), briefly documented here.
 Some of the new features utilize features from C++17, thus, a C++17-compliant compiler should be used.

+## Breaking changes

+If upgrading from the original libRocket branch, some breaking changes should be considered:

+- Rocket::Core::String has been replaced by std::string, thus, interfacing with the library now requires you to change your string types.
+This change was motivated by a small performance gain, additionally, it should make it easier to interface with the library especially for users already using std::string in their codebase.
+- Querying the property of an element for size, position and similar may not work as expected right after changes to the document or style.
+This change is made for performance reasons, see the note below for reasoning and a workaround.

+## Performance

+Users moving to this fork should generally see a substantial performance increase.

+- The update loop has been reworked to avoid doing unnecessary, repeated calculations whenever the document or style is changed.
+Instead of immediately updating properties on any affected elements, most of this work is done during the Context::Update call in a more carefully chosen order.
+Note that for this reason, when querying the Rocket API for properties such as size or position, this information may not be up-to-date with changes since the last Context::Update, such as newly added elements or classes.
+If this information is needed immediately, a call to ElementDocument::UpdateDocument can be made before such queries at a performance penalty.
+- Several containers have been replaced, such as std::map to [robin_hood::unordered_flat_map](https://github.com/martinus/robin-hood-hashing).
+- Reduced number of allocations and unnecessary recursive calls.
+- And many more, smaller optimizations, resulting in more than 4x performance increase for creation and destruction of a large number of elements.
+A benchmark for this is located in the animation sample for now.

 ## Transform property

 Based on the work of @shoemark, with additional fixes.